Heart Failure and Social Determinants of Health: The Foundation

 Course Overview

 Recorded on December 12, 2021, as part of the 2021 Heart Failure Summit.
-The second part of the conversation about heart failure and the social determinants of health can be found here.
+The first part of the conversation about heart failure and the social determinants of health can be found here.

 Member Cost: $0Non-member Cost: $0